embeddingstore/embedstore/README.md

 arxiv_retriever = EmbedStoreRetriever(dataset_id = "arxiv_01", num_docs=3)

 # Query the retriever
-contexts = arxiv_retriever.query("What is the state of the art in Autonomous Driving security and safety?")
+context = arxiv_retriever.query("What is the state of the art in Autonomous Driving security and safety?")

-# Examine the retrieved contexts and then append it to the prompt before you call your LLM
+# Examine the retrieved context and then append it to the prompt before you call your LLM
-print(contexts[0])
+print(context[0])
 ```

 Read more [here](#usage) for detailed usage guidelines.

 ## What is this?
-TBD
+We are building context retrieval apis for developers creating chatbots, copilots and search tools on top of LLMs.
+You no longer need to maintain scraping and embedding pipelines, and instead focus on building your product.

+Read more about RAG (retrieval augmented generation) [here](https://arxiv.org/pdf/2005.11401.pdf).

 <img src="https://i.ibb.co/jgQc4z9/Mindmap.png" alt="Logo">

 ## Usage